ElectroTechnique/electrotechnique.github.io/README.md

 # <a name="news"></a> Latest News

-**31st December 2020** - Rather a nice professional TSynth assembly video from [Survival Hacking](https://www.youtube.com/watch?v=46bIzyM_a88).
+**31st December 2020** - Rather a nice professional TSynth assembly video from [Davide Gatti - Survival Hacking](https://www.youtube.com/watch?v=46bIzyM_a88).
 It's in Italian and my Italian is as good as my Korean, which is 끔찍한.
 It must have come from a reseller, as I still cannot ship from Korea to Italy at a reasonable cost.
 It's in parts and at the end of part one, he's assembled it but not switched it on, so we'll have to wait until part two to see if it catches fire or plays nice sounds!

 **24th December 2020** - TSynth is one of [Tindie's sound products of the year](https://blog.tindie.com/2020/12/tindie-sound-gear-of-the-year-awards-2020/).
 The main PCB is being revised to add a soft/hard MIDI out/thru option, elimination of all noise from the analogue output and a connection to the display backlight in a future plan to add a possible soft on-off switch.
 The 6N138 optocoupler has been exchanged to a 6N137.
 Nothing else has changed and future firmware will still work with the current V1.2 PCB.